hironoda/redmine_append_users_display_format/README.md

 # Redmine Append Users Display Format plugin

-This is the Redmine(Project manage system) plug-in which the users display format is appended.
+This is the Redmine (Project manage system) plug-in which the users display format is appended.

-It's possible to users custom field of department is used for the user's indication.
+It can use users custom field of affiliation for users display.

 The last 4 of the users display format choices are for Japanese.

 ## Version

-0.0.1
+0.0.2

 ## Environment

-Redmine 3.1.1
+* Redmine 3.4
+* Ruby 2.0 or higher

 ## Installation